agerwitz/ultimate-guide-to-bosh/README.md

 Compare this manifest to the earlier version and see that we have modified the following attributes:

-* deployment name changed to `zookeeper-deployment`
+* Deployment name changed to `zookeeper-deployment`
-* instance group `zookeeper` renamed to `zookeeper-instances`
+* Instance group `zookeeper` renamed to `zookeeper-instances`
-* we've reduced the cluster size from 5 instances to 3
+* We've reduced the cluster size from five instances to three
-* we've resized the persistent disk from 10GB to 20GB
+* We've resized the persistent disk from 10GB to 20GB
-* errand `smoke-tests` renamed to `smoke-tests-errand`
+* Errand `smoke-tests` renamed to `smoke-tests-errand`

 These were the only attributes in our manifest subset that were easily modifiable or renamable.

-Conversely the following attributes of the manifest were not easily modifiable:
+Conversely, the following attributes of the manifest were not easily modifiable:

-* the `name` of each item in the `releases` section comes from the BOSH release we use; we cannot rename or alias them within the manifest
+* The `name` of each item in the `releases` section comes from the BOSH release we use; we cannot rename or alias them within the manifest
-* the `verion`, `url`, and `sha1` are related to each other to describe which BOSH release to use; if we want to upgrade to a newer release we would change these
+* The `verion`, `url`, and `sha1` are related to each other to describe which BOSH release to use; if we want to upgrade to a newer release we would change these
-* within `jobs` sections of instance groups the `release` must match one of the names in the top-level `releases` section.
+* Within `jobs` sections of instance groups the `release` must match one of the names in the top-level `releases` section.
 At the top-level these are immutable, so they are correspondingly immutable within the `jobs` sections of instance groups.
-* within `jobs` sections of instance groups, the `name` of a job template is derived from the BOSH release itself (more on this soon), and cannot be renamed or aliased within a deployment manifest.
+* Within `jobs` sections of instance groups, the `name` of a job template is derived from the BOSH release itself (more on this soon), and cannot be renamed or aliased within a deployment manifest.

 ## Cloud Config, Part 1

 The number of instances and the size of persistent disks are attributes that are not specific to which cloud infrastructure you are using.
 Conversely, the specific details about the size of the servers is is specific to each cloud infrastructure.
 On vSphere you will want to specify the explicit allocation of CPUs, RAM and ephemeral disk.
-Whereas, when using Amazon EC2 you might choose between a list of [Instance Types](https://aws.amazon.com/ec2/instance-types/) such as `m4.large` or `t2.medium`.
-Similarly, Google Compute [Machine Types](https://cloud.google.com/compute/docs/machine-types) have a list of predefined sizes you can provision, albeit with a different set of names such as `n1-standard-1` and different attributes from Amazon EC2.
+Whereas, when using Amazon EC2, you might choose between a list of [Instance Types](https://aws.amazon.com/ec2/instance-types/), such as `m4.large`, or `t2.medium`.
+Similarly, Google Compute [Machine Types](https://cloud.google.com/compute/docs/machine-types) have a list of predefined sizes you can provision, albeit with a different set of names such as `n1-standard-1`, and different attributes from Amazon EC2.

 This crossover from the deployment manifest to specific cloud infrastructure requirements is not placed in the deployment manifest.
-Instead we will have provided our BOSH director with "Cloud Config" to educate it about how we wish our deployment manifests to be applied to our cloud infrastructure.
+Instead, we will have provided our BOSH director with "Cloud Config" to educate it about how we wish our deployment manifests to be applied to our cloud infrastructure.

 Each BOSH director has a Cloud Config specification.
 We can download and view a BOSH director's Cloud Config: